Of course, you should start blogging this year (2026) and beyond.

 How to Start a Blog the Right Way

 Now that you’ve made a decision – a decision to start a money-making blog.
-A blog to generate full-time income and take care of your expenses.
+A blog to generate a full-time income and take care of your expenses.

 You might want to ask what I need to start a blog this year.